Department of Educational Psychology

 Master of Education (MEd) Degrees

-The department also offers MEd degrees in Bilingual/ESL Education, Special Education, Learning Design and Technology, and Educational Psychology.
+The department also offers MEd degrees in Bilingual/ESL Education, Special Education, and Educational Psychology.
 Students pursuing an MEd in Educational Psychology apply to one of four distinct emphasis programs in (a) Creativity and Cognition; (b) Developmental Sciences; (c) Research, Measurement, and Statistics; or (d) School Counseling.
 The school counseling program prepares practicing teachers for certification by the Texas Education Agency to become practicing school counselors.

 Graduate Programs Delivered via Distance Education